deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg.md

 and can connect to VMs without any floating ip address.

 ### Connect to your VMs
+#### Prerequisites
+None of your VMs will be directly visible and accessible from the internet.
+Therefore, please make sure that you add your public ssh key to the [central portal](https://cloud.denbi.de/).
+This is important as you will login to our jumphost first before connecting to your VMs.
+The jumphost account will only be created after adding a public ssh key to the central portal.

 #### Linux-based host
-None of your VMs will be directly visible and accessible from the internet.
 To connect to one of your VMs, you have to use our jumphost denbi-jumphost-01.bioquant.uni-heidelberg.de with your elixir login name (not your elixir id!):

     ssh -A -i YOUR-SSH-KEY USERNAME@denbi-jumphost-01.bioquant.uni-heidelberg.de